Tinkerforge/rs485-extension/README.rst

 ------------------

 hardware/:
- * Contains kicad project files and additionally schematics as pdf
+ * Contains KiCad project files and additionally schematics as PDF

 datasheets/:
  * Contains datasheets for sensors and complex ICs that are used